privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 terraform init && terraform apply
 ```

-You can then tunnel through the Terraform-created SSH instances to enter EC2 hosts in the private subnet using this [guide][44].
-The Terraform configurations automatically create a [bastion host][45] with the correct network security policies to support SSH into the individual EC2 host instances, bypassing the load balancer and allowing server operators to inspect the environment and output of the Nitro Enclaves.
+You can then access the EC2 hosts in the private subnet using [AWS Session Manager][44].
+The Session Manager bypasses the load balancer and allows server operators to inspect the environment and output of the Nitro Enclaves.

 #### Step 2.4: Upload Code Modules
 Ad techs must use an S3 bucket to host proprietary code modules.
 The bucket name will be required by the Terraform configuration so that a bucket and S3 VPC Endpoint can be created.
 The Bidding and Auction services will automatically fetch updates from the bucket, but it is the ad tech’s responsibility to upload their code modules to the bucket.
 Note that to upload to the bucket, the ad tech must modify the bucket permissions to allow their own proprietary endpoints WRITE access.
 This is most easily done through IAM permissions.
 See the AWS S3 [permission guide for details][46].
 The Terraform configuration will allow the VPC’s instances READ access to the bucket by default.